stormpath/stormpath-sdk-java/extensions/spring/boot/docs/source/tutorial.rst

 The last thing we'll look at here is fine grained controls using Spring Security permissions connected to Stormpath custom data.

 Every first class object in Stormpath can have custom data associated with it.
-For instance, you can have custom data at the Group level as well as at the account level.
+For instance, you can have custom data at the Group level as well as at the Account level.

 In general, custom data can be completely arbitrary JSON data of any kind.
 There's a special key that can be used at the top level of custom data that the Spring Security ``hasPermission`` clause will respond to.
 Note: this does not preclude you in any way from having other custom data.